-A question related to the discussed observations is to what degree atmospheric measurements could be affected by this phenomenon.
-As a consequence of our observations, we developed an ion precipitator which was installed inside of a new ambient sampling line (total length 1 m and flow rate 1800 L min-1) and was located just before the entrance to the ion source.
-The ion precipitator uses a high voltage in the range of 2 kV and an applied grounding located opposite to the high voltage resulting in an electrostatic field which effectively removes ions from the ambient sample flow.
-This adjustment in the CIMS sampling line was developed in order to investigate the effect of ions on atmospheric measurements of gaseous sulphuric acid and for future CLOUD experiments to avoid the additional signal of $HSO{4}^{-}$ ions coming from the chamber.
+phenomenon.
+Because the CLOUD-04 experiment simulated atmospherically relevant oxidation products to a great extent (Riccobono et al., 2014), there was a need for further investigation of the ambient bisulfate ion enhancement effect on the CIMS measurements.
+As a consequence of our observations, we developed an ion precipitator, which was installed inside of a new ambient sampling line (total length 1 m and flow rate 1800 L min-1) and was located just before the entrance to the ion source.
+The ion precipitator uses a high voltage in the range of 2 kV and an applied grounding located opposite to the high voltage, resulting in an electrostatic field which effectively removes ions from the ambient sample flow.
+This adjustment in the CIMS sampling line was developed in order to investigate the effect of ions on atmospheric measurements of gaseous sulfuric acid and for future CLOUD experiments to avoid the additional signal of $HSO_4^-$ ions coming from the chamber.